 About Fort McHenry

 Fort McHenry in Baltimore, United States, is a five pointed star shaped brick building originally constructed as a defensive structure between 1799 and 1802.
-It was named after James McHenry, the Secretary of War from 1796 to 1800, Fort McHenry served its most famous role during the War of 1812.
+Named after James McHenry, the Secretary of War from 1796 to 1800, Fort McHenry served its most famous role during the War of 1812.

 From 13 to 14 September 1814, the British attacked Fort McHenry.
 Over 1,000 American soldiers defended Fort McHenry, managing to repel the British.
-This clash, known as the Battle of Baltimore, was the inspiration for the words of the “Star Spangled Banner”, written by observer, Sir Francis Scott Key.
-This song would become the American National Anthem.
+Known as the Battle of Baltimore, this clash inspired the words of the ‘Star Spangled Banner’ written by observer Sir Francis Scott Key.
+Key’s song would become the American National Anthem.

 Today, Fort McHenry is a national historic site.
 Visitors to Fort McHenry can learn about its history and tour the fort as well as viewing a film about the structure.
-A trip to Fort McHenry usually lasts around two hours, an hour of which is spent touring the building itself at your own pace, as tours are self-guided.
+A trip to Fort McHenry usually lasts around 2 hours, an hour of which is spent touring the building itself at your own pace, as tours are self-guided.

 Discover the best Historic Sites in the United States, from Independence Hall to Ellis Island and more, includes an interactive map of US cultural places, landmarks and monuments.